Probing post-measurement entanglement without post-selection: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Sajant Anand, Yimu Bao, Matthew Fisher, Matteo Ippoliti, Eun-Ah Kim, Max McGinley and Yaodong Li for useful discussions, and to Zack Weinstein for helpful comments as well as for collaboration on related work \cite{garratt2022measurements}.
+We are grateful to Sajant Anand, Yimu Bao, Matthew Fisher, Eun-Ah Kim, Yaodong Li, Katarzyna Macieszczak and Max McGinley for useful discussions, to Zack Weinstein for helpful comments as well as for collaboration on related work \cite{garratt2022measurements}, and to Matteo Ippoliti for pointing out the bound on the entanglement negativity discussed in Sec.~\ref{sec:negativity}.
 This research was supported by the Gordon and Betty Moore Foundation (S.J.G.), the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under QuantISED Award DE-SC0019380 (S.J.G.), the National Science Foundation Quantum Leap Challenges Institute through grant number OMA-2016245 (E.A.) and a Simons Investigator award (E.A.).
 Numerical calculations were carried out using the Lawrencium computational cluster resource provided by the IT Division at the Lawrence Berkeley National Laboratory (Supported by the Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231).